 So many people want to live at the beach, vacation at the beach, play at the beach.
 I know I am not alone in the pursuit of this experience.
 It reminds us of the awe of creation and puts us at the edge of the ocean, our planet’s most powerful force.

-If you want to spend time off the beaten path, try getting away from the asphalt—literally.
-These 9 national park sites offer slower, quieter, human-paced alternatives to engine-powered excursions.See more ›
+Spend time off the beaten path — literally.
+These 9 national park sites offer slower, quieter, human-paced alternatives to automobile-powered excursions.See more ›

 That is why protecting our national seashores is so important.
 They are among the last undeveloped places along our coasts.
 These intact natural barrier island systems provide nurseries for fish and other marine life, and their dune systems protect mainland homes and businesses from natural disasters.

 Some of the best beaches in our nation are part of the National Park System.
 They are among the very few places where people can surround themselves with natural forces and remarkable unaltered beauty.
 They are among the last few places left untouched by human hands, giving us a peek into the world before people changed it.

 Many national seashores can only be accessed by ferry, providing visitors with that simple pleasure of a beach walk, uninterrupted by motorized vehicles.
 Here are five vehicle-free beaches where you can experience America’s coast without cars, trucks or dune buggies this summer.